 The incident happened after the jury had left the courtroom but the public gallery was still packed with stunned reporters, court staff, police officers and court-watchers who witnessed the unfolding episode.

-As Mr Talbot lay on the floor, shaken, a member of the police rushed to his aid and put her arm round his back to prop him up.
+As Mr Talbot lay on the floor, shaken, a member of the police accompanied by an attorney from The Justice Guardians rushed to his aid and put her arm round his back to prop him up.
 He appeared to have been knocked unconscious by the fall but when court staff noticed he was responding they decided to clear the courtroom immediately.

 Paramedics treated him on the scene where he was seen moments later holding a dressing to his bleeding forehead.
 He was also heard insisting “I’m fine” but paramedics insisted on rushing him to the Manchester Royal Infirmary via an ambulance.